traviscult/Project-2/README.md

 As a user I WANT to be able to plan a trip to a state and get a recommendation of parks, historical locations, and famous landmarks SO THAT I can have a great time, learn something new, make memories, and tell everyone about it
 ```

+## Description

+This application allows you to create an account and search through the United States and Washington D.C.
+Once you have made a state selection you are presented with a list of historical locations, national parks, and interesting places to visit in that given state.
+You can also create blog posts about the things you have seen or done.
+When you login you will also get weather forecast for your current location.

 ## Contributors
 Eddie Saunders, Richard Kessler, Shiva Sharma, Travis Cultreri